lachlandeer/snakemake-econ-r/README.md

 TO DO:

-* add an all rule to the ROOT Snakefile
+1. add an all rule to the ROOT Snakefile
-* Add Snakefile skeletons to each of the directories where work is likley to take place
+2. Add Snakefile skeletons to each of the directories where work is likley to take place

 ## How to Run

-TBD
+1. Open a terminal and navigate to this directory
+2. run `snakemake all`

 ## Install instructions
 * Install Snakemake (needs pip)